Detailed guides to painful problems, treatments & more

 updated

-Tags: etiology, patellar pain, chronic pain, arthritis, biomechanics, pro, aging, pain problems, knee, leg, limbs, overuse injury, injury, running, exercise, self-treatment, treatment
+Tags: etiology, patellar pain, pain, arthritis, structuralism, pro, aging, pain problems, knee, leg, limbs, patellofemoral joint, overuse injury, injury, running, exercise, self-treatment, treatment, biomechanical vulnerability, risks

-Two articles on PainSci cite Finan 2012: 1.
+Two pages on PainSci cite Finan 2012: 1.
 The Complete Guide to Patellofemoral Pain Syndrome2.
 Your Back Is Not Out of Alignment

 PainSci notes on Finan 2012: